Komal6449/Codealpha_tasks/README.md

-# 🎵 AI Music Generator
+# 🎵 Music Generation with AI

 An AI-powered music generation system built using Python, TensorFlow, LSTM Neural Networks, Music21, and Streamlit.
 The model learns musical patterns from MIDI files and generates new music compositions automatically.